Expert medical and surgical care in Thailand

 Is Bypass Surgery Safe in Thailand?

-Yes — when performed at a JCI-accredited hospital by a board-certified cardiothoracic surgeon, CABG in Thailand meets the same safety standards as the UK, US, and Australia.
+Yes.
+When performed at a JCI-accredited hospital by a board-certified cardiothoracic surgeon, CABG in Thailand meets the same safety standards as the UK, US, and Australia.
 Thailand's top cardiac centres maintain rigorous protocols and surgical teams that handle this procedure as a routine part of their caseload.
-Published outcomes from Bumrungrad and Bangkok Hospital are comparable to major international registries.
+Published outcomes from leading Bangkok cardiac centres are comparable to major international registries.

 How to Reduce Risks Before Surgery